ravi-kumar-chinta/cyclone-montha-dashboard/README.md

 ## ⚠️ Disclaimer

-> This project is created **strictly for educational and research purposes only**.
+> - This project is created strictly for **educational and research purposes only**.
-> It uses **simulated or public data** and should **not be used for any emergency decision-making, real-time forecasting, or misuse** of disaster information.
+> - It uses **simulated or publicly available data** — not live or official disaster data.
+> - The dashboard **should not be used for emergency decision-making** or real-time forecasting.
-> The author is **not responsible for any improper use** or misinterpretation of the data or code.
+> - The author **is not responsible** for any misuse, misinterpretation, or improper application of this project’s data or code.

 ---